top of page

 The cost in context

-A full house of hardwood shutters in a Suffolk property — depending on size, window count and styles chosen — typically costs between £3,000 and £8,000 fitted.
+A full house of Paulownia hardwood shutters in a Suffolk property — depending on size, window count and styles chosen — typically costs between £3,000 and £8,000 fitted.
 For a property worth £400,000 to £600,000 that is between 0.5% and 2% of the property value.

-Against that cost, consider the alternative scenario.
+Against that upfront cost, consider the alternative scenario.
 Roller blinds throughout the house cost perhaps £1,500 to £2,500 and need replacing every seven to ten years.
 Over twenty years that is £3,000 to £7,500 in blind replacements — approaching the cost of shutters — with none of the property value benefit and none of the visual impact.

 In a county with Suffolk's property market characteristics, hardwood shutters are close to a net-zero cost decision over a twenty year ownership period when the combination of eliminated replacement costs and property presentation benefit is factored in.
 In many cases — particularly in the coastal market — they are a net positive.

 We offer free no-obligation home surveys across Suffolk, including Southwold, Aldeburgh, Woodbridge, Bury St Edmunds, Walberswick and Lavenham.
 Book your free survey here and we will arrange a visit at a time that suits you.
+Also offering you a 15 year guarantee.

 Comments